trainingDay25/MandarinTrainer/README.md

-# Mandarin Trainer
+# Mandarin & Japanese Trainer

-A local web app for studying Mandarin Chinese vocabulary and grammar.
+A local web app for studying **Mandarin Chinese** and **Japanese** vocabulary and grammar.
 Built with Flask and SQLite, it runs entirely on your machine — no account, no cloud, no subscription.

 ![Python](https://img.shields.io/badge/Python-3.10%2B-blue)
 ![Flask](https://img.shields.io/badge/Flask-3.0-green)